jomulder/BFpack/README.md

 ```

 By default posterior probabilities are computed of whether main effects
 and interaction effects are present.
+Alternative constrained hypotheses
+can be tested on the model parameters `get_estimates(aov1)`.

-### Bayesian logistic regression
+### Logistic regression

+An example hypothesis test is consdered under a logistic regression
+model.
 First a logistic regression model is fitted using the `glm`
 function

 ``` r